by Patti Mangan

 Visit www.lakepowell.com to learn more about Lake Powell Resorts & Marinas as well as Wahweap Marina in Page, Arizona.

-2/27/08 NEWS : Mother Nature is smiling on the Southwest this year.
-According to U.S. Bureau of Reclamation predictions, water levels from heavy winter snowfall and expected spring snowmelt will result in a 50-foot rise.
-This means that a popular shortcut – Castle Rock Cut will open once again for the first time in 5 years.
+Mother Nature is smiling on the Southwest.
+According to U.S. Bureau of Reclamation predictions, water levels from heavy winter snowfall and expected spring snow melt will result in a multi-foot rise.
+This means that a popular shortcut – Castle Rock Cut will open.
 This shaves 12 miles off travel time between the upper and lower ends of the lake, making it easier to access canyons and beaches, including the Rainbow Bridge National Monument (the largest natural bridge in the world), Padre Bay, and Warm Creek Bay.

 The Cut provides a much quicker passage from Wahweap Marina to popular uplake destinations such as Rainbow Bridge National Monument, Padre Bay and Warm Creek Bay.
-In addition, the opening of Castle Rock Cut allows houseboaters and powerboaters to reach uplake destinations in less time using less gas, allowing them to spend even more of their vacation relaxing and enjoying the beauty of Lake Powell.
+In addition, the opening of Castle Rock Cut allows houseboaters and powerboaters to reach uplake destinations in less time using less gas.

 A must while in Page.
-On our last day, I had only a vague idea of what to expect on our pre-scheduled tour.
-Nothing I had heard prepared me for the actual experience.
-I learned quickly the reason for all the camera equipment.
+On our last day, I learned quickly the reason for all the camera equipment.
 We entered a fold in the canyon wall.
 A slim place with filtered light and sculpted petrified sand.
 Nature’s beauty meandering 500 feet into the center of the earth.

 The local Navajo Indian tribes who have acquired the rights lead the tours.
 They are informed not only about the land but also about every camera manufactured, advising hundreds of tourists about camera settings for the best possible shots.
 This is a photographer’s ecstasy.